 |Damage||Loss of sensitive private information, monetary loss, identity theft.|

-There are many examples of other emails of this kind, some of them are "Your device was infected with my private malware", "ChaosCC hacker group" and "The last time you visited a Porn website".
-As a rule, scammers send them with an intention to trick people into paying them money for photos or videos that do not exist.
-Unfortunately, emails/spam campaigns can be used to spread malicious software too.
-Cyber criminals send emails with files attached to them that, if opened, install malware.
-Examples of high-risk malware that is distributed through emails (and other channels) are TrickBot, Hancitor, Emotet and FormBook.
+There are many examples of other emails of this kind, including "Your device was infected with my private malware", "ChaosCC hacker group", and "The last time you visited a Porn website".
+Generally, scammers send them to trick people into paying to prevent distribution of humiliating photos or videos that do not exist.

 How do spam campaigns infect computers?

-Text presented in the "Sextortion Email (Monero)" email letter:
+Text presented in the "Sextortion Email (Monero)" email message: